jerbarnes/semeval22_structured_sentiment/data/README.md

 bash process_darmstadt.sh
 ```

+## Subtask 1: Monolingual structured sentiment
+This track assumes that we train and test on the same languages.
+For this we will use the following datasets:

+1. norec (Norwegian professional reviews in multiple domains)
+2. multibooked_ca (Catalan hotel reviews)
+3. multibooked_eu (Basque hotel reviews)
+4. opener_en (English hotel reviews)
+5. opener_es (Spanish hotel reviews)
+6. darmstadt_unis (English online university reviews)

 ## Subtask 2: Cross-lingual structured sentiment
 This track will instead train only on a high-resource language (English) and test on several languages.